I wasn’t trying to make a Year of the Snake fingerloop braid when I made the first of these curvy braids last month, shortly after Chinese New Year.

 *¹ I highly recommend “plumping” and loosening up any loop braid as soon as you finish it—helps the braid relax, fill out, and look better after the lengthwise stretching that happens while you’re braiding it.

-*² Each of my curvy braids has two or three loop color-groups that are linked where they meet (to keep those colors from crossing each other).
-The braid below has two: 3 purple loops, and 3 blue.
-In addition, each braid has one more loop color-group that wanders freely back and forth across the braid, crossing both other colors, and never being linked.
-In the braid below, this “wandering” color group is 3 loops of shiny gold rayon.
+*² Each of my curvy braids has two or three color-groups that are linked where they meet during the braiding procedure (to keep those colors from crossing each other).
+The braid below has two such color groups: 3 purple loops, and 3 blue.
+In addition, each braid has one more color-group that wanders freely back and forth across the braid, crossing both other colors, and never being linked.
+In the braid below, this “wandering” color group comprises 3 loops of shiny gold rayon.

-One side of the braid is purple and the other side is blue (hard to see, since those colors are so similar), while the gold moves from side to side.
-Because there are always three groups of colors across the braid, the border between the purple and blue is never in the exact middle of the braid.
-That’s the reason the color-linking move wouldn’t happen during a final loop-exchange (even if this were a 10-loop braid—see note re odd numbers of loops).
-Any linking always happens either to the left or the right of the center of the braid.
-Where the gold loops are between the blue and the purple areas, no loops are linked.
+The purple loops are kept to one side of the braid and the blue loops are kept to the other side, while the gold loops move freely from side to side.
+Only blue and purple loops are linked.
+Because there are always three groups of colors across the braid, the purple and blue loops never meet in the exact center of the braid.
+Any linking of purple to blue always happens either to the left or the right of the center of the braid.
+Whenever the gold loops pass between the blue and the purple areas, no loops are linked.

 *³ Double braids with an even number of loops—which are all that I’ve taught so far—are actually a little more uneven than are odd-number-of-loop double braids.
 A 9-loop double braid is a more balanced version of a 10-loop double braid—it’s closer to a regular 2/2 twill.
 (This also applies to double braids made the traditional way, by two cooperating braiders.)

 There’s a slight difference in the braiding method with an odd-number-of-loops double braid.
-You don’t have to do a full loop exchange move.
-Instead, the lowest ‘extra’ loop simply gets passed over to the other hand after the first hand’s braiding moves are done (or else this same loop movement happens as part of the inner loop transfer of each hand – the 1st and 3rd loop transfers).
+You don’t do a full loop exchange move.
+Instead, the ‘extra’ or ‘odd’ loop of one hand simply gets passed over to the other hand after the first hand’s braiding moves are done.
+Or else this can be done as part of the inner loop transfer of each hand – the 1st and 3rd loop transfers in a solo-braiding cycle.
+(The so-called Spanish braid of 7 loops is essentially an odd-number-of-loop double braid–that odd-loop passage is done as part of its third and fourth loop transfers).

 Note–certain color patterns are only possible with even numbers of loops!
-So both ways are useful to know.
+So both types of double braids are useful to know.

 I found your blog thanks to Laverne’s link on her blog, I absolutely love the snake braids.
 Beautiful work, keep the posts coming.
 I do understand about the Internet and the time thing, I struggle with that one a lot.